Georgia's rural Black voters helped propel Democrats before. Will they do it again?

 "With the pandemic, it ripped wide open the disparities we knew were already there," he says.

-Roughly a quarter of Southwest Georgians live below the poverty line, early double the rate in the U.S. For a time, Albany had the country's worst per-capita death rate from COVID.
+Roughly a quarter of Southwest Georgians live below the poverty line, nearly double the rate in the U.S. For a time, Albany had the country's worst per-capita death rate from COVID.

 After several grueling election cycles, many voters are tired and organizers are trying to combat that.